Administrative Report to the Governor

 Over the last year, the Department of Banking has looked internally for better ways to carry out its statutory obligations.
 This introspective approach has led to significant change-management initiatives that have steered the agency to an increased capacity to fulfill its mission.

-The Department continued to pursue efforts to combat financial exploitation of seniors through its Senior$afe training program.
+Although the COVID-19 pandemic prevented in-person programming, the Department continued to pursue efforts to combat financial exploitation of seniors through its Senior$afe training program.
 Through the education outreach coordinator, the Department offers this training to financial professionals who work with seniors to identify and report signs of fraud and exploitation.
 The training explains the red flags of financial exploitation that seniors might exhibit and how to report suspicious behavior to the state’s Protective Services for the Elderly (PSE) program.
 The agency conducted its first training program in the fall of 2016, and since then has provided Senior$afe trainings to investment advisers, social workers, and bank and credit union employees at various financial institutions throughout Connecticut.

 The FID staff remain active members of both the CSBS and NASCUS.
-Division Director Mary Ellen O’Neill serves on the Board of NASCUS and is the immediate past-Chair.
+Division Director Mary Ellen O’Neill serves on the Board of NASCUS and is a past-Chair.
 Financial Institutions Division staff also serve on a variety of committees, actively participate in webinars and conference calls, and assist in the development of regulatory and best practice standards.
 The Division received re-accreditation from CSBS (bank area) and NASCUS (credit unions area) in November 2019, and for the first time the mortgage banking area also achieved CSBS accreditation.

 The Consumer Credit Division maintained steady involvement in several working groups with members from multiple states in the areas of mortgage, consumer finance, debt, and money services business.
 The working groups provide forums for discussion and feedback toward national reform within the entire consumer credit space.
 Division staff continued to conduct multi-state coordinated examinations of our licensed entities and the Division continued to collaborate with the Consumer Financial Protection Bureau (CFPB).